ivnvalex/ivnvalex/README.md

 ### Hi there 👋

-I am an ML enthusiast, passionate about CV.
+I am an AI enthusiast, passionate about CV.

 - 📫 How to reach me: Telegram – @ivnvalex